Weight Loss Clinic Reviews

 Even if the ad convinces you that this program is the one that will work for you, it is important to do a little groundwork before writing out that check.

-Check With Your Healthcare Provider – Ask questions about realistic weight-loss goals, how much is safe to lose each week, optimal weight and suggested exercise that is both safe and effective.
+Check With Your Healthcare Provider – Ask questions about realistic weight-loss goals, how much is safe to lose each week, optimal weight and suggested an exercise that is both safe and effective.

 Look Online for Reviews of the Weight-Loss Clinic – There are bound to be others who’ve tried the program – some with good experiences and others that are not so good.
 Read both to get a complete look at what you can expect.

 Interview Employees at the Weight-Loss Clinic – Just like finding a new doctor, it is important to ask questions before choosing a program.
-Remember, the person you’re interviewing may have reason to tell you all the good things to sell the program.
+Remember, the person you’re interviewing may have reason to tell you all the right things to sell the program.
 Ask for proof of success rates and average costs before signing anything.
 You also need to find out just how much time you need to spend at the clinic.
 If you’re expected to visit two or three times a week, that may be unrealistic.

 Employee Credentials – During your interview, make sure to ask about who started the program, who currently supervises the weight-loss clinic and the credentialing process for the employees who help with your weight-loss journey.
 All of these pieces of information will be available from a trustworthy weight-loss clinic.
+This is something you won’t find in most weight-loss clinic reviews.

 How Likely Are You to Stick With the Program?